 Thus, dictionary definitions are generalizations based on actual instances of use.

 On the reasonable assumption that toll has never been used in the way that was argued for by the District of Columbia and the dissent, the definitions cited by the dissent couldn’t possibly have been written with the intent of covering such uses.
 And beyond that, it’s doubtful that the definitions were written with statutes of limitations in mind at all.
 In the OED’s definition, none of the example sentences involved the tolling of a statute of limitations.
 And there’s a good chance that as of the time the OED’s definition was written, toll had never been used in England with respect to statutes of limitations.
 In an effort to find out whether it had been used that way, I did some quick historical research in Google Books and English case law.
 I found nothing to suggest that toll was used in that way in the period predating the OED’s definition.
 I’m not sure how much weight to put on that, since I have no feel for whether there might be something else out there that I didn’t find.
 But I did find something that gives reason to think that, at least as of the early-19th century, toll wasn’t used with respect to statutes of limitations.
 What I found was an English law dictionary published in 1820, which contained a 10,500-word entry on limitation of actions.
 That entry included only one use of toll, and it had to do with the tolling of rights of entry.
 While that’s not conclusive, on balance, the sources I looked at gave more reason to think that toll was not used in connection with statutes of limitations than that it was.
-And if those sources are representative of the state of English usage, the OED’s definition was not intended to apply to expressions to the kind of usage that was at issue in Artis.
+And if those sources are representative of the state of English usage, the OED’s definition was not intended to apply to the kind of usage that was at issue in Artis.